Safe entry: a 1-day Introduction to Mindfulness

 - A safe and accessible introduction to this subject including some theory about mindfulness as well as some practical exercises including meditation, gentle movement, awareness of sensations, emotions and thoughts

-- Tips on incorporating mindfulness to your daily life
+- Tips on incorporating mindfulness to your daily life, towards better health & well-being

 - The opportunity to come to the beautiful and tranquil Sharpham Estate

 The day runs from 10am-4pm.
-Please bring a packed lunch.
+Please bring a packed lunch and wear loose comfortable clothing.
 Teas, coffee and hot water are provided.

 Who is the course for?